rufilboss/100DaysOfDevOps/Day 41 -Real-Time Apache Log Analysis using Amazon Kinesis and Amazon Elasticsearch Service/day41.md

 ###### Step2: Setup firehose delivery Pipeline, this will continuously insert logs to ElasticSearch Cluster

 * Go to [**here**](https://us-west-2.console.aws.amazon.com/firehose) --> Create Delivery Stream

+* Give your Delivery stream some name and keep all the options as default